-- Value added Tax (VAT) can impact tenant OPEX leading to rent being negotiation downwards; - Competition from under construction projects close-by in around the subject location(s) and adjacent districts; - Perceptions of high security risks deter some investors and the possibility of change in governmental procedures causing an effect on investment value and general business activity; - Threat of further KSA market decline recession and persisting further decline in COVID-19 health crisis in the remainder of 2022 and beyond.
+- New supply and upcoming property can always be a threat; - Value added Tax (VAT) can impact tenant OpEx leading to rent being negotiation downwards; - Competition from under construction projects close-by in around the subject location(s) and adjacent districts; - Perceptions of high security risks deter some investors and the possibility of change in governmental procedures causing an effect on investment value and general business activity; - Presently, the global economy is experiencing uncertain times due rising inflation, rising energy prices and the conflict in Ukraine.
+Any major threat from Global economic conditions can impact the regional and KSA economy and therefore create market deterioration later in 2023.